Arsenal stock’s big move shows investors cheering Wenger exit — Nigeria Today

 In a shock move on Friday, April 19, Arsene Wenger announced he will leave Arsenal football club at the end of this season, “After careful consideration and following discussions with the club,” the 68-year old said.

-Fan patience had been wearing thin for Wenger, who failed to win the English Premier League title in the 14 years since he last won it in 2004.
+Fan patience has been wearing thin for Wenger, who failed to win the English Premier League title in the 14 years since he last won it in 2004.

-The club’s shareholders were not as disappointed with the Frenchman, under whom the club achieved record revenues and profit by selling players bought for a paltry sum to wealthy football clubs across Europe.
+The club’s shareholders have not been as disappointed with the Frenchman, under whom the club achieved record revenues and profit by selling players bought for a paltry sum to wealthy football clubs across Europe.

 The club’s net profit rose 502 percent to 35 million pounds in 2017 compared to 5.8 million pounds in 2013, while earnings jumped 51 percent to 424 million pounds in the period under review.